odesseyHQ/astrojs-101/README.md

 ## Flexibility

-Astro.js can be used to build a wide range of websites, from simple blogs to complex e-commerce sites.
+Astro.js can be used to build a wide range of websites, from simple blogs to pesonal complex animated web site.
 It is also UI-agnostic, allowing you to use any UI framework you prefer, such as React, Svelte, or Vue.

 ## Ease of use